c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

 entryIndex: 11
 title: 'T2A2 Stack'
-description:
+description: "A brief discussion of the Typescript, Astro, Tailwind, Alpine stack, and a step-by-step tutorial on how to use it to build a simple web app"
-pubDate: ''
+pubDate: '2/15/2024'
-thumbnail:
+thumbnail: "/src/assets/images/coding/t2a2-stack/t2a2-example-thumbnail.png"
-endResultGif:
+endResultGif: "/src/assets/images/coding/t2a2-stack/AstroTailwindAlpine.gif"
-tags: ["UE5", "C++", "Core Movement"]
+tags: ["t2a2", "astro", "tailwind", "alpine", "typescript", "framework"]
-category: ["coding"]
+category: ["coding", "webdev"]
 featured: 'false'
 ---